jakeRPowell/AwesomeProject/README.md

 - Expo

 Acknowledgments
 This app was created with the help of online tutorials and resources, primarily the Academind react native course on Udemy.
-Thank you to the React Native and Expo communities for their contributions and support.
+Thank you to the React Native and Expo communities for their contributions.